A new draft text from the COP29 climate summit is calling for $250 billion per year from developed nations to poorer countries.

 Simon Stiell, the U.N. climate change executive secretary, said that unchecked climate effects could drive global inflation.Stiell urged leaders on Nov.
 12 to “reform the global financial system,” describing climate finance as “global inflation insurance.”

 On Nov.
-20, he said, “No nation is winning this fight.
+20, he said: “No nation is winning this fight.
 Every economy is being besieged by climate disasters, ripping up to 5 percent off GDP in some countries.
 And it’s people and businesses that are paying the heaviest price.”

 Inadequate

-Daniel Lund, a negotiator for Fiji, told Reuters there was still a long way to go.“It is a very low number in relation to the available evidence on the scale of the need that exists and understanding of how those needs will evolve,” he said.
+Daniel Lund, a negotiator for Fiji, told Reuters that there was still a long way to go.“It is a very low number in relation to the available evidence on the scale of the need that exists and understanding of how those needs will evolve,” he said.

 Activists also criticized the proposed amount as insufficient.